She Delivers Girdles to the Merchant – Proverbs 31:24

 She not only seeks wool and flax, and spins it, but makes it up into fine linen, which she disposes of to advantage to herself and family….and delivereth girdles unto the merchant; to dispose of them for her; either to sell to others, to the Egyptian priests which wore them; or for their own use, to put their money in, girdles being used for that purpose” (Gill’s Commentary).

-There were no factories, malls, or online shopping stores for clothing as there are today so she had to make her own clothing for her family.
-She also sells the linen that she makes from wool and flax and spins it into linen and makes girdles (a band or belt; something drawn round the waist of a person “Such rich and elaborately worked girdles the mistress could readily barter with Phoenician merchants, who would give in exchange purple (verse 22) and other articles of use or luxury” – Pulpit Commentary), then gives these to merchants to sell for her.
+There were no factories, malls, or online shopping stores for clothing as there are today, so she had to make her own clothing for her family.
+She also sells the linen that she makes from wool and flax, and spins it into linen and makes girdles (a band or belt; something drawn round the waist of a person “Such rich and elaborately worked girdles the mistress could readily barter with Phoenician merchants, who would give in exchange purple (verse 22) and other articles of use or luxury” – Pulpit Commentary), then gives these to merchants to buy them from her.

-All of her work is in her home, most likely with her daughters at her side helping her.
-Yes, she makes some money from home but since she looks well to the ways of her household, she doesn’t allow it to distract from her main responsibilities of family and home.
+All of her work is in her home, most likely with her daughters at her side, helping her.
+Yes, she makes some money from home, but since she looks well to the ways of her household, she doesn’t allow it to distract her from her main responsibilities of family and home.

-The Church therefore made and sold this fine garment, because she inparted in words that faith which she had woven by belief; and received from unbelievers a life of upright conversation.
-And she delivered a girdle to the Canaanite, because by the might of the righteousness she displayed, she constrained the lax doings of the Gentile world, in order that that might be maintained in their doings which is commanded.
-‘Let your loins be girded about’” (Pulpit Commentary).
+The Church therefore made and sold this fine garment, because she imparted in words that faith which she had woven by belief; and received from unbelievers a life of upright conversation.
+And she delivered a girdle to the Canaanite, because by the might of the righteousness she displayed, she constrained the lax doings of the Gentile world, so that that might be maintained in their doings which is commanded.
+‘Let your loins be girded about'” (Pulpit Commentary).

-As godly woman, our aim in life is not to be making money and having careers as our culture pushes upon us, but to share our faith with a lost world and especially to our children.
-They need this more than they need more stuff; for when we peer into eternity, this life on earth is short and only what we do for Christ will last.
-Unbelievers around us should be able to see the difference that Christ makes in us by our transformed lives and being salt and light that adds joy and flavor to life.
-Our loins need to be girded about with the truth of God’s Word so any extra time that we have needs to be used in studying His Word and letting it dwell deeply within us so we don’t blaspheme the Word of God by ungodly behavior.
+As godly women, our aim in life is not to make money and pursue careers as our culture pushes us, but to share our faith with a lost world, especially with our children.
+They need this more than they need more stuff; for when we peer into eternity, this life on earth is short, and only what we do for Christ will last.
+Unbelievers around us should be able to see the difference Christ makes in us through our transformed lives and our being salt and light that add joy and flavor to life.
+Our loins need to be girded with the truth of God’s Word, so any extra time we have needs to be spent studying His Word and letting it dwell deeply within us, so we don’t blaspheme the Word of God through ungodly behavior.
 This is what our culture needs, women.
 They need to see women loving their husbands and children, dressing modestly, and being keepers at home; for this adorns the Gospel of Christ.

 1. After my only child died of a brain tumor as a little boy, my husband encouraged me to fulfill my dream of going to medical school.
 I would not have done it if my son had lived.
 It was not my first choice; I had names picked out for six children.
 I had longed for more children, but the Lord clearly showed me that that was not part of His plan for me.
 Over about ten years, I came to acceptance of that, but it was hard.
 I chose to praise Him, that He knows best!!!
 Caring for my patients fills that empty spot to some degree.
 Once we give Him our lives, we have the choice to embrace His will for us.
 That is, when we give Him the broken pieces of our lives, when we are half dead inside from grief and anguish, or failure, when our plans, dreams, and hopes are gone, when our identity and role and the future we looked forward to is gone, He can still make something beautiful of our lives.
 Sometimes he leads us in unique pathways.
 We need to bow before Him in silence and let Him lift up our heads.